 Participants reported that their initial motivation for AAS was to improve their appearance (50.4%), to improve their performance (30.6%), or to improve both performance and appearance (19.0%).
 A different pattern was observed regarding current motivation for AAS use; appearance (41.3%) was followed by performance and appearance (33.1%), which, in turn, was followed by performance (25.6%).
-The majority (76.9%) of participants reported the same motivation for their current use as for their initial use; 12.4% transitioned from an initial appearance motivation to a current performance and appearance motivation, 5.0% transitioned from performance motivation to appearance motivation, 2.5% transitioned from appearance motivation to performance and appearance motivation, and 0.8% transitioned from performance and appearance motivation to appearance motivation.
+The majority (76.9%) of participants reported the same motivation for their current use as for their initial use; 12.4% transitioned from an initial appearance motivation to a current performance and appearance motivation, 5.0% transitioned from performance from appearance motivation to performance and appearance motivation to appearance motivation, 2.5% transitioned from performance motivation to performance and appearance motivation to appearance motivation.